-- Any other document that may be requested by the CMA.
+- Any other document that might be requested by the CMA.

-- Before opening a derivatives account, traders should be aware of the risks and returns associated with trading derivatives.
-For more information, please visit Knowledge Centre page
+Before opening a derivatives account, investors should be aware of the risks and returns associated with trading derivatives.
+For more information, you can visit our Knowledge Center page.

-- To trade, the trader should open an account through a broker who is a Derivatives member of the exchange.
+To trade, the investor should open an account through a broker who is a Derivatives member of the Exchange.
 For more information, please visit our Member Directory.

-- If the trader has an existing equities trading account, they may need to sign an additional agreement with their broker to trade Derivatives.
+If the investor has an existing equities trading account, they may need to sign an additional agreement with their broker to trade derivatives.

-- Institutions: all institutional and corporate clients as well as Individual DPMs
+All institutional and corporate clients as well as Individual DPMs.

-- Individual DPMs: Saudi individual investment account in which the manager (Authorized Person) makes the buy/sell decisions for its client without referring to the account owner (based on to the agreed terms between them).
+Saudi individual investment account in which the manager (Authorized Person) makes the buy/sell decisions for its client without referring to the account owner (based on to the agreed terms between them

-- Tier 1 Individuals: Individual Qualified Client is a natural person who fulfills any of the following criteria:
+Individual Qualified Client is a natural person who fulfills any of the following criterias:

-- Conducted transactions not less than SAR 40m, and not less than 10 transaction in each quarter during last 12 months.
+- Conducted transactions not less than SAR 40m, and not less than 10 transactions in each quarter during the last 12 months.

-- Have an average portfolio size of SAR 5m for the preceding 12 months
+- Has an average portfolio size of SAR 5m for the preceding 12 months.

 - Worked for at least 3 years in financial sectors in a job related to securities’ investments.